Benoît Saint Denis: Personal life

 The cross of the Order of the Temple, tattooed on Benoît Saint Denis's left pectoral.

 Besides his MMA career, Saint Denis sometimes worked as an instructor and a trainer for a French private security company named Chiron.

 He married his fiancée Laura, a week before his fight at UFC Fight Night 209.
 The couple had a daughter in July 2023 and a son in August 2025.

 Laura is a former French international futsal player who won the European Champions league with Toulouse Metropole FC.
 She was working as a dog trainer and shooting instructor in the police and she was the first French female police officer undergoing Special weapons and Tactics (SWAT) course.
 Holding a master's degree in Sports Management, she is Saint Denis' agent, handling his sponsors and social networks.

 Saint Denis has four tattoos: the dagger from the French Special Forces, the samurai helmet from his first BJJ club, Joan of Arc for chivalrous spirit, and a Templar cross as a reminder of the security missions he carried out in Mali.

 In 2024, at the request of the French Armed Forces, he sponsored the French military MMA team, supported wounded soldiers' charities and participated in the Army's recruitment effort.

+Saint Denis is Catholic.
+In 2025, he was invited to join a prayer challenge organized by Hallow app, together with celebrities such as Mark Wahlberg.